NinoRisteski/HubermanAnswers/README.md

 ```
 *Don't forget to activate the environments in each terminal*

-7. Finally, ask Huberman from simple to complex questions and recieve a thoughtful answers along with the episode titles.
+7. Finally, ask Huberman simple to complex questions and receive thoughtful answers along with the episode titles.

 ## Credits
 [Marko Simic](https://www.simicvm.com/)